nadavvoloch/RuppinISEW/README.md

 # RuppinISEW

-This is an Excersize done for Ruppin Computer Engineering in the course Integrated Software Engineering Workshop.
+This is an Exercise done for Ruppin Computer Engineering in the course Integrated Software Engineering Workshop.